A Beginners Guide to Forecasting Business Cash Flow for Startups

 - Plot out when you will be paying and receiving money

 The length of your forecast may depend on the kind of business you are in.
 If you’re a software developer building apps on a 2-year development cycle, you may need a forecast to cover that 2-year cycle.
-Likewise, many startups do not become profitable until their second year, so ensuring you have a cash flow forecast to cover this vital period is essential.
+Likewise, many startups do not become profitable until their second year (or even later), so ensuring you have a cash flow forecast to cover this vital period is essential.

 Once you have decided on the length of the forecast the first thing to do is make a list of the business’ financial activities – by this, I mean anything the business does that touches money in any way.
 It should be as comprehensive as possible.
 Even the smallest cost or income should be noted down, as this will help you create a truly accurate forecast (which will be much more useful to you moving forwards too).
 Then it’s a simple matter of working through your income, and then your costs, before putting it all together.
 Don’t worry – we won’t abandon you!
 Our guide is here to help at every stage, along with our free cash flow forecast software.